damian-ivanov/wish-app/README.md

 - access the "My profile" page where they can see their personal statistics: the total count of the wishes they have submitted and the count of received likes.
 On that page users can also see all their submitted wishes
 - log out

+## Workflows

+### Registration
+Users can create a new account by clicking on the "Register" link located at the navigation bar.
+They need to use an unique email address which will serve as their username.
+They also need to enter and re-enter a password.

 ## Technology used
 - ReactJS
 - Firebase for authentication